This article was updated in May 2021

 Know another visionary leader or organization working for social good?
 Let us know!
 Email email@example.com.

-During more than 33 years at Greater Twin Cities United Way, Caty Jirik has repeatedly and exponentially expanded services and developed funding for complex multi-agency programs.
-Caty now serves as both the Director of Community Impact Operations and the Director of United Way 2-1-1, which provides free and confidential health and human services information 24 hours a day, seven days a week.
+During a career that spanned more than 33 years at Greater Twin Cities United Way, Caty Jirik repeatedly and exponentially expanded services and developed funding for complex multi-agency programs.
+Caty is recently retired as the director of United Way 2-1-1, which provides free and confidential health and human services information 24 hours a day, seven days a week.
 Caty grew 2-1-1 from a local information and referral system to a statewide service access system, which is now part of a national system making more than 14 million referrals a year.
 In Minnesota, more than 500,000 referrals a year are made with access to 40,000 health and human service resources across the state.
 Caty is also an active member of the MissionBox Advisory Board.